JezhikLaas/domla-archive-system/README.md

 # domla-archive-system
+Domla Archive System (DAS)
-Small and fast document management system.
+Small and fast document management system for a large quantity of documents.

+Written in standard C++ it is designed to run on multiple platforms.